we-miks/collaborative-editor/README.md

 Running above command will start the websocket server on port 9001.

-Then we could start the demo using webpack:
+Last step is to start the demo using webpack:

 ```bash
 $ npm start